Skip to content

 • New claims for income-related ESA are no longer accepted — new claimants should apply for Universal Credit instead.

-• Contributory (New Style) ESA can still be claimed by people with sufficient National Insurance contributions.
+• New Style (Contributory) ESA can still be claimed by people with sufficient National Insurance contributions — no capital or partner income test.

 • The Work Capability Assessment places ESA claimants in either the Work-Related Activity Group or the Support Group.

-• People receiving legacy ESA will be moved to Universal Credit through managed migration.
+• People receiving legacy ESA will be moved to Universal Credit through managed migration with Transitional Protection.

 Types of ESA